teacher smiling at camera

 Florida State Certification

-This program is fully approved by the Florida Department of Education.
-Our students pass the Florida Educational Leadership Examination (FELE) prior to graduation which allows them to receive Educational Leadership certification in the State of Florida.
-This opens the door for school-based and district level administrative positions.
+The M.Ed. in Educational Leadership program is fully approved by the Florida Department of Education.
+Before you graduate, you’ll be required to pass the Florida Educational Leadership Examination (FELE) so you can receive your Educational Leadership certification in the State of Florida.
+Being certified will qualify you for school-based and district level administrative positions.

 Accelerated Program